 Our day-to-day did change.
 It became more structured.
 Because in retail, you don’t know when the rush is going to happen.
 You can always produce a plan for pharmacy or retail.
 But as soon as they say it’s going to snow on Thursday, the world goes bananas on Tuesday.

-What were some early struggles while establishing your home infusion business?
+What were some early struggles while establishing your Vital Care infusion pharmacy franchise?

 The most difficult part of starting was getting out of our comfort zone.